namin/refl-instr/README.md

 # refl-instr
-a reflective architecture that instruments and reifies the computation steps
+reflective architectures that instrument and reify the computation steps

 ## usage
 ```scheme